 UVC products may be faulty, ineffective or dangerous

-The Lighting Industry Association (LIA) has been looking into UVC devices in collaboration with Public Health England and the OPSS, testing and reporting any dangerous or faulty devices that it finds on the market.
+The Lighting Industry Association (LIA) has been looking into home and personal UVC devices in collaboration with Public Health England and the OPSS, testing and reporting any dangerous or faulty devices that it finds on the market.

 Their findings have shown it’s hard to know what you’re getting if you buy a UVC device.